gnaderi/phorest-techtest-ghodrat/README.md

-Each client has many appointments and are related through a `client_id` property on the appointment Each appointment has many services and are related through an `appointment_id` property on the service Each appointments has 0 or many purchases and are related through an `appointment_id` property on the purchase Services and purchases have an associated number of loyalty points defined as a property Clients have a boolean banned property defined on the client
+Each client has many appointments and are related through a `client_id` property on the appointment Each appointment has many services and are related through an `appointment_id` property on the service Each appointments has 0 or many purchases and are related through an `appointment_id` property on the service Services and purchases have an associated number of loyalty points defined as a property Clients have a boolean banned property defined on the client